facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

 __Authors__: Jack Urbanek, Emily Dinan, Will Feng, Eric Smith

 :::{warning}
-ParlAI's MTurk functionality has expanded out of this project to become [Mephisto](https://github.com/facebookresearch/Mephisto), and we have moved our crowdsourcing code from `parlai.mturk` into [`parlai.crowdsourcing`](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing).
-Before reading this tutorial, it may be useful to read the [crowdsourcing README](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/README.md) for a concise guide on how to run crowdsourcing tasks in the current version of ParlAI: this tutorial provides more in-depth information.
+ParlAI's MTurk functionality has expanded out of this project to become [Mephisto](https://github.com/facebookresearch/Mephisto), and the ParlAI crowdsourcing code has moved from `parlai.mturk` to [`parlai.crowdsourcing`](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing).
+Before reading this tutorial, it may be useful to read the [crowdsourcing README](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/README.md) for a concise guide on how to run crowdsourcing tasks in the current version of ParlAI.
+This tutorial provides more in-depth information on setting up and configuring crowdsourcing tasks.

 If you wish to access the old version of this tutorial for pre-Mephisto crowdsourcing tasks, switch to the `final_mturk` tag of ParlAI:
 ```bash